asadadnan11/fx-overlay-optimization-engine/README.md

 - **Multi-asset**: Add commodity and bond exposures
 - **Regime detection**: Build in automatic market regime identification

+## About Me

+I’m Asad Adnan, a Master’s in Business Analytics graduate from the University of Notre Dame with a multidisciplinary background in economics, political science, and data science.
+I’m deeply interested in how global markets, policy, and human behavior intersect — and how data-driven strategies can be used to manage risk and uncover opportunity in volatile environments.

 **Skills Demonstrated**: Python, Financial Modeling, Risk Management, GARCH/ARIMA, Portfolio Optimization, Data Visualization, Strategic Analysis